-In order to enable the exchange of sensitive healthcare data, a security component of the proposed HHIEA is required, as shown in the upper left of Figure 11.
-Security and access control in the heterogeneous and federated healthcare domain is a highly complex topic, particularly when taking into account additional requirements from mHealth applications (Rivera Sánchez et al., 2016; Sanzi, Demurjian, Agresta, & Murphy, 2016).
-Thus, implementation details cannot be provided in the scope of this paper.
-However, to support the key requirements, a security group for the HHIEA containing the set of components illustrated in Figure 16 is proposed: an authentication component, an access authorization component, and an audit authority component.
+In order to enable the exchange of sensitive medical data, a security component of the proposed HHIEA is required, as shown in the upper left of Figure 7.
+Security and access control in the heterogeneous and federated healthcare domain is a highly complex topic and, thus, implementation details cannot be provided in the scope of this chapter.
+However, to support the key requirements, a security group for the HHIEA containing the set of components illustrated in Figure 12 is proposed: an authentication component, an access authorization component, and an audit authority component.
 For secure point-to-point message communication between the participating data suppliers and data consumers, means for identity authentication of communication partners must be provided.
 This task is addressed by the authentication component, which is utilized as a central trusted third party.